Military Police Corps (Israel): Founding and initial organization

 The IDF's Military Police Corps traces its roots to a Jewish youth paramilitary organization called Notrim, founded in 1936.
 It was legal under British Mandate law, unlike its many counterparts such as the Haganah.
 Its original purpose was to defend and police Jewish yishuv localities during the 1936–1939 Arab revolt in Palestine.
 In 1937, the organization was given permission to expand, due to lack of British manpower allocated for defending Jewish villages in Palestine.

-During World War II, the Notrim became part of the Jewish Brigade, where it grew and became more known among the Palestinian Jewish public.
+During World War II, the Notrim became part of the Jewish Brigade, where it grew and became more known among the Jewish public.
 Many new recruits joined the organization, where they went through a filtering process where it was decided what unit they were to be placed in.
 In 1944, an order was given by the Haganah to create its own military police in the Jewish Brigade, and the task was given to a captain therein, named Daniel Lifshitz (later Danny Magen).
 Lifshitz and three sergeants from the brigade who served at a base near Cairo, Egypt, were the initial nucleus of the organization, and recruited soldiers mainly from within the brigade itself.

 During Israel's fight for independence between 1945 and 47, the Jewish leadership created the Military Police out of the organization, which became a small contingent of four units (Disciplinary Military Police, Traffic Supervision Military Police, Investigations Military Police, and the Prison Division), each proficient in its respective field.
 Originally, this force consisted of only 160 soldiers and officers, personally picked by the first commander, Danny Magen.

 The force officially gained recognition in March–May 1948 as a result of the Riptin Commission and after the IDF formulated its disciplinary laws, and quickly expanded as the necessities of a military police service were made clear in the IDF.
 Originally, the traffic supervision units were organized into regions, serving in the most populated cities (Jerusalem, Tel Aviv and Haifa), while the discipline supervision units were subordinate to the various IDF brigades, with each brigade having its own small unit.

 The headquarters and training base for the corps were set up in the Kiryat Meir base in Tel Aviv, then part of HaKirya compound.
 The first military police course took place during Israel's founding, including about 150 recruits and ending on June 2, 1948, immediately joined the effort to fight the invading Arab forces.
 The first course for women ended on August 20, 1948.

 On October 13, 1949, the name of the military police was changed from Military Police Service (Sherut Mishtara Tzva'it) to Military Police Corps (Heil HaMishtara HaTzva'it).
 The first permanent headquarters were created on the ruins of the Arab village al-Shaykh Muwannis, today in Ramat Aviv (northern Tel Aviv), and the MP training base was also moved there.